pingcap/tidb-operator/deploy/aws/README.md

 mysql -h <tidb_dns> -P <tidb_port> -u root
 ```

+The default value of `cluster_name` is `my-cluster`.
 If the DNS name is not resolvable, be patient and wait a few minutes.

 You can interact with the EKS cluster using `kubectl` and `helm` with the kubeconfig file `credentials/kubeconfig_<cluster_name>`.